 The common theme in both of these stories is the element of the unexpected and the unknown.
 Part of why shark attacks scare us so badly is that one minute you're minding your own business, swimming along and the next minute, you've lost a leg.
 But we know a lot more today about where sharks live than we did in 1916, so we can give you an idea of where you might want to be a little more careful about sharks.

 So before you load up the car for a beach trip, take a look at this list of places that rank high for shark attacks.
 That's not to say you shouldn't go.
-After all, shark attacks are rare, with only 88 and five fatalities occurring worldwide in 2017 [source: Pulver].
+After all, shark attacks are rare, with only 137 attacks and 11 fatalities occurring worldwide in 2021 [source: ISAF].
 You should probably worry more about rip tides, jellyfish and car accidents than unexpectedly meeting one of these fearsome fish.
-But it's definitely worth reviewing the tips to avoid a shark attack before swimming at any of these 10 spots.
+But it's definitely worth reviewing the tips to avoid a shark attack before swimming at any of these 10 locations.